Provider

 Patient-Centered Care

-He is dedicated to creating personalized, evidence-based treatment plans for each of his patients and values the contributions from everyone who is part of the care team—from the patient’s family to the surgeons, therapists and audiologists.
+He is dedicated to creating personalized, evidence-based treatment plans for each of his patients and values the contributions of everyone on the care team—from the patient’s family to the surgeons, therapists, and audiologists.

 Research and Clinical Trials

-Dr. Gordon is the principal investigator for a prospective, randomized, double-blind multicenter study evaluating the efficacy for a novel drug delivered through the ear drum for adults with acquired hearing loss.
+Dr. Gordon is the principal investigator for a prospective, randomized, double-blind, multicenter study evaluating the efficacy of a novel drug delivered through the ear drum for adults with acquired hearing loss.

 Outside of Work